 My grandmother on my mothers side was the daughter of the dowager Queen of France and the oldest daughter of Henry VII of England.
 I once asked my mother at dinner what it meant.
 She said that 'wherever we were living, if war broke out between France and England both sides would race to get to us first just to imprison and hold us for ransom.
 However, neither side would pay a copper to free us so there we would rot.
 Now eat your dinner.'

 From then on I aspired not to power.
 However, I and later my children, had almost as strong a claim to the throne of England as King James I did.

 According to the will of Henry VIII, Ferdinando (my brother) was second-in-line heir to Elizabeth I following after his mother.
 But he predeceased his mother by two years and the queen by nine years.
 Wikipedia

 I was right after my brother Ferdinando in the order of being heir to the throne of England.
 However, that was only according to the wishes of Henry VIII.
 That meant that thousands of other men would have challenged it.
 One did by killing my brother Ferdinando in 1594.
 I would have been on that same short list unless my identity was kept a secret, which it was.

-From then on I felt it was essential to hide my real identity from others.
-Every other alias who I became was invented or borrowed.
+It became completely essential to hide my real identity from others.
+Every alias who I became was invented or borrowed.

 To learn more about my family and my position in the royal line of succession please go to my one page sideshow here.